Model Names

 (Detail from larger web image)

-Sandu's Yashica-Mat, which is from 1958 or 1959, is below (the serial number seems a little older than the camera, probably caused by pre-stamped nameplates being held until the next PX store order - just a guess):
+Generally, the favourite location became the accessory shoe, unless the model didn't have one, such as the crank wind models before the Yashica 24.
+Sandu's Yashica-Mat, which is from 1957, is below left (the serial number seems a little older than the camera, probably caused by pre-stamped nameplates being held until the next PX store order - just a guess) and Chris Whelan's Yashica-Mat from October 1960 is on the right:

 (Images courtesy of Sandu Baciu)

-The mark on the left below is on the meter assembly of Sandu's Yashica Mat-LM and on the right, on the focusing side strap holder of his early Yashica Mat-EM which has the serial numbers on the side instead of the rear of the focusing hood of later examples.
+The mark on the left below is on the meter assembly of Sandu's 1962 Yashica Mat-LM and on the right, on the focusing side strap holder of his early production 1964 Yashica Mat-EM which has the serial number on the side instead of the rear of the focusing hood of later examples.

 (Images courtesy of Sandu Baciu)